willuhmjs/pi-anywhere/README.md

 # pi-ngrok
- pi-ngrok is an app designed to alert you via text an ngrok tcp ip when your Raspberry Pi starts for easy SSH connections
+ pi-ngrok is an app designed to alert you via Discord webhook with a Ngrok TCP IP when your Raspberry Pi starts, allowing for easy SSH connections.